 IXON products require that a number of choices are made-regarding settings, features and connections-that directly impact security risks.
-The default settings of the IXrouter are configured in a way to be strict, but are also compatible with an average machine.
-However, sometimes changes must be made.
+The default settings of the IXON edge gateway are configured strictly, but are also compatible with an average machine.
 This chapter provides you with practical steps to safely use your IXON environment and ensure you can secure your machines.